-Recreational Paddling Schedule: Tuesdays,Thursdays & Saturdays @ 6:45 a.m. and 8:00 a.m.
-We organize at 6:30 and 7:45.
+On Tuesdays,Thursdays & Saturdays visitors and new paddlers need to come at 6:15 a.m. and 7:30 a.m. for a safety briefing and to organize.
+Announcements for members and all at 6:30 and 7:30.
+We have paddles available for visitors.
 (Note: the last Thursday of every month is our potluck birthday breakfast, so no 8:00 a.m. paddle those days).
 All paddling opportunities depend on safe weather conditions and having club steersmen available.
 If no steersman--no paddle.
 If you have a group of 3 or more visitors, talk to a steersman in advance or contact us via email to make arrangements to paddle outside our normal program.
 If too many guests show up unannounced, we have too many paddlers, too few seats, and too much disappointment.
-The Mon, Wed, Fri. group organizes at 6:15.
+The Mon, Wed, Fri. group organizes at 6:15 and is not for first timers.
 They do a more strenuous workout than the T, Th,S group.
 Youth under 13 must go in a double hull and wear a life vest unless racing.
-Donations are cheerfully accepted.

 •Keep your paddle in your hand while the Steersmen organize the crews.
 The Steersmen balance the crews by assessing the number of qualified steersmen, paddling experience, size, age, seniority, pleasant dispositions, swimmers, strength, balance of members and guests, endurance, and expected pace of the crews.

-•The double hulls are organized first: the first session organizes at 6:30, second session at 7:45.
-If we have more than twelve paddlers who want to be in the double hull, the Steersmen will decide whether to double shift, try to move folks to single hull, or some other creative solution.
+•The double hulls are organized first: If we have more than twelve paddlers who want to be in the double hull, the Steersmen will decide whether to double shift, try to move folks to single hull, or some other creative solution.

 *Single hulls will be filled according to the individual steersman's same criteria as above.
 It is important to have as many full boats as possible--e.g. four 5 man hulls is preferable to three 6 man and a 2 man.
 That is why we do not load 6 mans first nor leave the bay until all hulls are on the water.